LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

 We will run a simple verification test to see that our node is still functioning before we move to the next node.

-By deploy a simple workload **on the upgraded node**, we can verify that the `lb-csi-node` node is functioning properly.
+By deploying a simple workload **on the upgraded node**, we can verify that the `lb-csi-node` node is functioning properly.

 We provide two ways to run the verification test: